 ---

 Having a group of young boys at your disposal is very useful.
 This is why I became a scoutmaster a decade ago, but there are serious limits on what you can do as a scout outing.
 The boys I found skulking in my garden (Mickey, Fred and Jimmy) aren't scouts though.
 If they were they wouldn't have been skulking.
-So I'm putting their skulking to good use.
+So I'm putting their skulking to good use.---

-A full permaculture development would only work if we had full access.
+If there is one thing I hate more than any other waste of land, it's golf courses.
+Fucking Golf courses.
+Huge wastes of land, water and other resources put down the drain so a few rich people can play the most boring game ever.
+I think when it comes to human joy produced per acre, golf courses rank somewhere below insane asylums and jails.
+If we could turn a single golf course into a full permaculture farm, we could feed hundreds of people.
+We could probably even keep it so you could play golf through the farm, if we cared, but those country club types don't care either, so why bother?A full permaculture development would only work if we had full access.
 Since we're sneaking in at night, we'll have to make due.
 Tonights Food Bombs are blackberry plants and seed balls.
 The blackberry plants I have are so invasive, they are illegal in several states.
 Normally you want to aviod invasive plants because they require a lot of work to keep in check.
 They also fuck up the local ecosystem.
 Hoever, in an urban environment, there's no ecosystem to fuck up, so I don't really feel bad about it.
 The seedballs contain all kinds of weedy food plants, like dandelion and my mother's own variety of tomatoes (after nearly 15 years, she's created a tomato variety that self-seeds so effectively it competes with grass for open soil on our land).
 The greenway proper is to pesticided and mowed, but the rough areas and the the wooded parts are less tended.

 For good measure, we're pouring some quick drying concrete in the holes.